tfabris/BlueGigaEmpeg/README.md

 ####  Connection order special instructions:

-The Arduino is located inside the enclosure of the BlueGigaEmpeg module, and you upload the code to it via the USB connector on the end of the BlueGigaEmpeg casing.
-Uploading code to the Arduino may be done with the BlueGigaEmpeg module disconnected from the empeg Car.
+The Arduino is located inside the enclosure of the BlueGigaEmpeg module, and you upload the sketch to it ("sketch" is the name for an Arduino program) via the USB connector on the end of the BlueGigaEmpeg casing.
+Uploading the sketch to the Arduino may be done with the BlueGigaEmpeg module disconnected from the empeg Car.
 No external power source is required in this case, the Arduino gets its power from the computer via the USB cable in this situation.
 When connecting the Arduino to the computer via the USB cable, if that's the only connection, then no special connection order is needed.

-In some cases, though, you may also want to upload code to the Arduino while the BlueGigaEmpeg module is connected to the empeg Car.
+In some cases, though, you may also want to upload the sketch to the Arduino while the BlueGigaEmpeg module is connected to the empeg Car.
 This is possible to do, however, special connection instructions are needed if you do this:

 - Do not connect the BlueGigaEmpeg module to the empeg Car until after completing the step in this document titled ["Modify empeg Car interior for